edgexfoundry/device-sdk-c/docs/deviceprofiles.md

 BACnet device service may need an Object Identifier and a Property Identifier whereas a Bluetooth device service could use a UUID to identify a value.

 The properties section in a deviceResource describes the value.
-Conventionally each logical value is given two properties, named value and units.
 The following fields are available in a property:

 * type - Required.
 The data type of the value.
 Supported types are Bool, Int8 - Int64, Uint8 - Uint64, Float32, Float64, Binary and String.
 Arrays of
 all types other than String and Binary are also supported and named by adding "Array" to the typename eg Int8Array.
+* units - indicates the units of the value, eg Amperes, degrees C, etc.
 * readWrite - "R", "RW", or "W" indicating whether the value is readable or writable.
 * defaultValue - a value used for PUT requests which do not specify one.